magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 <h2 id="support-tickets">SUPPORT TICKETS</h2>

-Magento Ticketing System allows working with support tickets to address the particular issues you are experiencing while working with Magento — for all Magento products.
+Adobe Commerce Ticketing System allows working with support tickets to address the particular issues you are experiencing while working with Adobe Commerce — for all Adobe Commerce products.

 <h2 id="login">LOG IN TO HELP CENTER</h2>

 Logging in allows you to work with support tickets.
-You can still access all articles in the Magento Knowledge Base without logging in.
+You can still access all articles in the Adobe Commerce Knowledge Base without logging in.

-To log in to the Magento Help Center, follow these steps:
+To log in to the Adobe Commerce Help Center, follow these steps:

-1. Access the Help Center at<https://support.magento.com>.
+1. Access the Help Center at <https://support.magento.com>.
 1. Click **Log In** in the upper-right corner.

 Use your Magento Account credentials to log in.
-For more information, see [Your Magento Account](http://docs.magento.com/m2/ee/user_guide/magento/magento-account.html) (Magento User Guide).
+For more information, see [Your Magento Account](http://docs.magento.com/m2/ee/user_guide/magento/magento-account.html) in our user guide.

 <h3 id="submit-ticket"><strong>Submit a support ticket</strong></h3>